tryyang2001/tp/docs/DeveloperGuide.md

 - When the `StartState` method is being called, it instantiated and execute methods in the 7 classes, which are `NameCreator`, `HeightCreator`, `WeightCreator`, `GenderCreator`, `AgeCreator`, `CalorieGoalCreator` and `ActivityFactorCreator`.
 - The above Classes instantiated by `StartState` are inherited from `AttributeCreator` class.
+These profile attributes are inherited from `AttributeCreator` to conform DRY principle, by extracting out common methods.